African Black-footed Penguin

 Taz is the most timid of all our penguins.
 Much of the time he needs other penguins to come up with him at feedings.
 Taz can be recognized by his eating routine.
 Most of the time he will take the fish handed to him, run over to the side and manipulate the fish before either eating it or dropping it in the water.
 When it falls into the water, he officially deems it not worth retrieving.
 It is Taz’s signature move.

 Unlike her man, Donut, Buttercup is a very dainty eater.
 Almost always she will gently take the fish and quickly drop it to her feet.
 She then proceeds to barely lift it off the floor before dropping it again, and again, and again.
 Each time she takes it further and further away from the colony.
 She eventually eats it.
 That is unless Donut or somebody else snags it away.
 Didn’t her mother teach her not to play with her food?
-However, when a fish is thrown in to the water she is one of the quickest.
+However, when a fish is thrown in to the water she is one of the quickest to get it.

 Wangari was given her name through a naming contest at her previous facility in North Carolina.
 She is named after Wangari Maathai, a Kenyan environmentalist who founded the Green Belt Movement and who received the 2004 Nobel Peace Prize.
 Wangari loves to play and interact with her keepers.
 After feedings she will race them to door so she can spend time with them off exhibit.
 While being petted, she will many times talk to the keeper by braying.
 Her favorite enrichment is bubbles but she very much enjoys anything that dangles; she will play with keeper’s shoelaces and keys.
 When she gets very excited she will sprint around flapping her wings.